 - Put the chocolate and butter in the bowl and let it melt slowly.
 Stir occasionally.1 cup dark chocolate, 2 tablespoons butter

 - Remove the bowl from the pan.

-- Put the egg whites in the clean bowl and start mixing until they become airy.
+- Put the egg whites in the clean bowl and start mixing until they become airy.2 egg whites

-- Then add the 2 tablespoons of sugar and mix until the egg whites are stiff.
+- Then add the two tablespoons of sugar and mix until the egg whites are stiff.2 tablespoons sugar

-- In a third bowl you pour the cream and add confectioners sugar, vanilla extract, and salt.¾ cups cream, 1 tablespoon confectioners sugar, 1 teaspoon vanilla extract, ⅛ teaspoon salt
+- In a third bowl, pour the cream and add confectioners sugar, vanilla extract, and salt.¾ cups cream, 1 tablespoon confectioners sugar, 1 teaspoon vanilla extract, ⅛ teaspoon salt

 - Mix the cream with a mixer until it is stiff.